proprowataya/calc4/README.md

 ## Tail Recursion Optimization

-In Calc4, which is missing loops, the programmer is forced to use recursive operators.
-If the depth of the recursion becomes very deep, the stack may overflow.
-To deal with this problem, the Calc4 runtime provides an optimization to eliminate tail recursion.
+Calc4 lacks loops, so you rely on recursive operators.
+If the recursion becomes very deep, the stack may overflow.
+To address this, the Calc4 runtime eliminates tail recursion when possible.

-You can easily observe this optimization by infinite recursive operators.
+You can easily observe this optimization using an infinitely recursive operator.

 ```
 D[x||{x}] {x}
 ```

-The operator ```x``` clearly never stops.
+The operator `x` clearly never stops.
 If you execute this without optimization, the program will crash.

 * Without optimization
     ```